GunaDD/GunaDD/README.md

 ## Hi there 👋

-I'm Gunadi, an undergrad student at UWaterloo interested in algorithms and deep learning!
+I'm Gunadi, an undergrad student at UWaterloo studying Computer Science and Mathematics.
+I like to write code and am in algorithms and deep learning!
 📫 Feel free to reach me out at ggani@uwaterloo.ca !

 <!--